BenHeubl/BenHeubl.github.io/_posts/2016-09-20-strategy-to-speak.markdown

 # "I'm in, and I'm in to win: 2008 vs. 2016

-To compare Clinton's potential candidacy in 2008 with her current one, we scrape speech data from both campaigns.
+To compare Clinton's potential candidacy in 2008 with her current one, we will scrape speech data from both campaigns.
 Her 2016 speeches are available on Hillary's campaign website, while speeches delivered 2007 and 2008 are to be found [here](http://www.presidency.ucsb.edu/2008_election_speeches.php?candidate=70&campaign=2008CLINTON&doctype=5000).

 ![alt text](/images/strategy-to-speak/plots/2008_speech_lines.jpg) To end up with a relative reliable sentiment line, we will use the [tidytext package](https://cran.r-project.org/web/packages/tidytext/index.html), by David Robinson and Julia Silge.
 Both made a great effort to explain examples on their blogs ([Julia Silge](http://juliasilge.com/blog/), [David Robinson](http://varianceexplained.org/)).